ugochukwu-coder/read-and-write-file-python/README.md

             # Ensure folder exists
             if not os.path.exists(folder):
-                print("❌ Error: That folder does not exist.") return
+                print(" Error: That folder does not exist.") return

             # Create new file path in custom folder